BattletechModders/RogueTech/CustomAmmoCategories/ReadMe.txt

-		"Cooldown": 2, - number of rounds weapon will be unacceptable after fire this mode "AIHitChanceCap": 0.3, - not used any more "DamageOnJamming": true/false, - if true on jamming weapon will be damaged "DamageMultiplier":2.0, - damage multiplier for this mode effective value will be Weapon.DamagePerShot*Ammo.DamageMultiplier*Mode.DamageMultiplier rounded to nearest integer.
+		"Cooldown": 2, - number of rounds weapon will be unacceptable after fire this mode "AIHitChanceCap": 0.3, - not used any more "DamageOnJamming": true/false, - if true on jamming weapon will be damaged "DestroyOnJamming": true/false, - if true on jamming weapon will be destroyed (need DamageOnJamming to be set true also) "DamageMultiplier":2.0, - damage multiplier for this mode effective value will be Weapon.DamagePerShot*Ammo.DamageMultiplier*Mode.DamageMultiplier rounded to nearest integer.
 If omitted assumed to be 1.0.
 HeatDamagePerShot affected too.
 		"AlwaysIndirectVisuals": false, if true missiles will always plays indirect visuals, even if direct line of sight exists